TITLE 44: GOVERNMENT CONTRACTS, GRANTMAKING, PROCUREMENT AND PROPERTY MANAGEMENT

 "Responsive" – In the context of bidding procedures, the compliance in all meaningful, material respects with the Invitation for Bids.

-"Satisfactory Evidence of Compliance" – A bidder's certification or other assurance of compliance in the contract bid proposal will constitute satisfactory evidence of compliance and will allow a bidder to be considered a responsible bidder on a construction contract under Section 30-22 of the Code.
+"Satisfactory Evidence of Compliance" – A bidder's or proposer's certification or other assurance of compliance in the contract bid proposal will constitute satisfactory evidence of compliance and will allow a bidder to be considered a responsible bidder or proposer on a construction contract under Section 30-22 of the Code.

-"Solicitation" – The document (e.g., IFB or RFP) posted to the Bulletin requesting interested contractors or vendors to submit a bid, offer, or proposal for evaluation by the State.
+"Solicitation" – The document (e.g., RFQ or RFP) posted to the Bulletin requesting interested contractors or vendors to submit a statement of qualifications, or proposal for evaluation by the State.
 An RFI is not considered a solicitation.

 "Specifications" – The body of directions, provisions, and requirements for performance of prescribed work.
 Specifications include and may be referred to as the Standard Specifications, which is a Department publication of specifications approved for general application and repetitive use.